raldozamora/ga-example-use/README.md

 # ga-example-use
-example use of github action for tm scan
+example use of github action for tm scan.